dzenanr/dartling_skeleton/README.md

    if you must use a composite box name, then use [CamelCase] (http://en.wikipedia.org/wiki/CamelCase)
 * some boxes must be entry
-* do not use oid and code to name an item
+* do not use oid, id, code or concept to name an item
 * start an item name with a small letter
 * do not repeat the concept name within the attribute name
 * item names may be composite